Alch-Emi/group-h-db-project/README.md

  - A generator, found in local/generator.
 This is used to generate fake, random data to fill the database, using a starter vocabulary.

+## Reports

+Reports for phases three and four can be found in the `report/` directory.
+These can be viewed using any text editor, rendered as Markdown, or, for the full experience, rendered as Asciidoctor.
+If you are viewing a pre-assembled source code package, it is likely a PDF version has been included.

 ## Installation & Execution

 To install: